Midnight Rambler: Composition and recording

+Live performances

 The Rolling Stones debuted "Midnight Rambler" on stage on 5 July 1969 and performed it regularly in concert through 1976; performances frequently included Jagger crawling around and lashing the stage with his belt.
 One notable 1969 performance (running just over nine minutes) was captured for the 1970 album Get Yer Ya-Ya's Out! and was re-released on the 1971 compilation album Hot Rocks 1964-1971.
 This rendition features Mick Taylor on lead guitar, in addition to Jagger, Richards, Wyman and Watts.
 The bootleg Live'r Than You'll Ever Be includes a performance in Oakland, California, in November 1969.
 Versions from 1975 following the departure of Taylor from the band feature Ronnie Wood instead of Taylor.
 Some of the 1975 versions are the longest live renditions ever, clocking in at almost 15 minutes.

 "Midnight Rambler" returned to the Rolling Stones' repertoire in 1989 and has remained a powerful concert favourite ever since.
 The January 2003 rendition featured in the Stones' concert collection Four Flicks runs about twelve minutes, while a briefer July 1995 performance appears on Totally Stripped (2016).
 The Stones with special guest former band member Mick Taylor played the song at all the concerts of the 50 & Counting... tour, including 12-minute versions of "Midnight Rambler" during their 25 November 2012 concert at London's O2 Arena, at the 2013 Glastonbury Festival, and during their July 2013 Hyde Park concerts, as seen in Sweet Summer Sun: Hyde Park Live.